cyddrdrd/penpa_spoiler/README.md

 # Penpa+ Spoiler

-Penpa+ Spoiler is a small web tool for converting Penpa+ answer-check links into editable Penpa+ solution links.
+Penpa+ Spoiler is a small web tool for converting Penpa+ answer-check links into Penpa+ solution links (setter mode).
 It is designed for puzzle setters, testers, and those who want to recover or inspect the solution from a Penpa+ answer-check link.

 Website: https://cyddrdrd.github.io/penpa_spoiler/